 If you are an outdoor enthusiast or just hope to try something new, you can always try hiking in the mountains or choose to make your way along the winding rivers in your kayak.
 Avid fishermen can also catch an array of local fish in the bountiful lakes and rivers while enjoying the beauty of their surroundings.

 Winter brings cold temperatures and snow, which are perfect for skiing and snowboarding or just sledding and building snowmen with the family.

-Your local community centre may have some exciting events to keep you entertained including farmers markets and live shows.
-To find out what is coming up in your area, follow the bulletin boards and get involved in the local clubs.
+Your local community center may have some exciting events to keep you entertained including farmers' markets and live shows.
+To find out what is coming up in your area, follow the bulletin boards and get involved in local clubs.

 One of the most exciting free festivals every year is the Parliament Hill Sound and Light show in Ottawa.
 This impressive display is illuminated on the parliamentary buildings in the Capital of Canada from July to September.
 The lights tell the story and history of Canada with thousands of local and international admirers flocking to the buildings every evening to take in the overwhelming display.

 If you are living on a strict budget, why not try one of these free activities with the family.
 For the latest free activities and specials in Canada, visit Free Activities Canada.